evanrosa/portfolio-v2/_posts/bronze-silver-gold-data-layers-architecture.md

   url: "/assets/blog/bronze-silver-gold/cover.png"
 ---

-> _You wouldn't build a skyscraper on sand.
-So why build analytics on raw data?_

 # Top-Tier Guide to Designing Enterprise-Grade Data Architecture with Bronze, Silver, and Gold Layers

 ## Why Bronze Silver and Gold Data Layers Matter in Modern Data Architecture